Defense-in-Depth Encryption · For the People

 Mathematical security proofs.
 Rust reference implementation.
 Independent third-party audit.

-Drop-in libraries for TLS, SSH, web applications, and blockchain systems.
-Making quantum resistance accessible.
+Drop-in libraries for TLS, SSH, file encryption, and web applications.
+Making defense in depth accessible.

 Commercial licensing for enterprise integration.
 Compliance certification partnerships.
 Revenue generation.